AUAShen/vConv/demo.md

   - sklearn
   - ushuffle

-Alternatively, if you want to guarantee working versions of each dependency, you can install via a fully pre-specified environment.
+Alternatively, if you want to guarantee working versions of each dependency, you can install them via a fully pre-specified environment.
 ```{bash}
 conda env create -f environment_vConv.yml
 ```